Dorothy Dietrich: The Houdini seances

 For many years she held the Houdini seances in New York as a tribute to the legendary magician, continuing a tradition started by Houdini's wife and passed on to Walter B. Gibson.
 Even though Bess gave up the séances herself, she asked magician Walter B. Gibson to carry on the October 31 tradition.
 For many years, Gibson, along with several other magicians, held the séances at the Magic Towne House in New York City.
 Before Gibson died he asked Dietrich to carry on the tradition.
 Walter was a confidant and biographer of Houdini and also wrote the famous Shadow series.
 Dietrich continues the seances at The Houdini Museum in Scranton, Pennsylvania, each Halloween, the day Houdini died.
 The seances have been shown on such shows as TV Land: Myths and Legends, Biography's Dead Famous-Houdini and Exploring the Unknown.
 The seances at the Houdini Museum in Scranton are often attended by the Houdini family, who are the closest living relatives of Bess Houdini, making this the closest event connected back to the original seances that Bess Houdini held.

 Debunker

 Dietrich also crusades against those who falsely claim to speak to dead relatives of vulnerable grieving citizens.
 Early on, Dietrich realized that there were those who would use magic and various deceptive arts to manipulate and even cheat people out of money.
 So following in the footsteps of famous debunkers who came before her, such as Houdini, Milbourne Christopher and James Randi, she takes on such a role where possible.
 She has a $10,000 reward for anyone who says they can contact the spirit of Houdini.
-One who tried recently was Canadian television "medium" Kim Dennis, who had contacted the Houdini family claiming she was getting messages from Houdini.
+Those who have tried, unsuccessfully, include Canadian television "medium" Kim Dennis, who had contacted the Houdini family claiming she was getting messages from Houdini.